kitschpatrol/yanki/readme.md

   If you need to install it, select _Tools → Add-ons_ from the menu, click _Get Add-ons..._, and then enter the code `2055492159` in the field to get Anki-Connect.

-  Anki-Connect may ask for your permission in the Anki application to connect to Obsidian on the first sync.
+  Anki-Connect may ask for your permission in the Anki application to allow the connection on the first sync.

   If the automatic permission request fails, you might need to configure Anki-Connect to accept connections from your origin.